48 Things To Do In Tucson When It’s Too Hot!

 40. Make the trek up to Flagstaff

 Flagstaff offers a completely different ambiance than Tucson in every aspect.
 First of all, the temperatures typically stay in the upper 70’s-low 80’s for the majority of the summer season.
-Second, the smallish town feels more local and is not overflooded with chains as is Tucson.
+Second, the smallish town feels more local and is not overflooded with as many chains and resorts.
 Third, the town is located within the largest ponderosa pine forest, meaning the trails here are beautiful & shady.

 41. Head south of Tucson for some Southwestern style boutique shopping

 Several small Southern Arizona communities like Bisbee & Tubac are located a bit higher in elevation than Tucson, and thus, the summer weather is about 10 degrees cooler.
 Tubac is just 40 minutes south of Tucson and is most well known for its’ many boutique shops and art galleries.
-The weather is only about 10 degrees cooler, although anything really helps after endless 100 degree days!
+The summer temps are only slightly cooler, although anything really helps after endless 100 degree days!
 Bisbee, a bit further at 2 hours away, is another popular day trip known for its’ charming historic downtown.
 In Bisbee, you will be treated to an old-fashioned small town setting that you do not find amidst the suburban congestion in Tucson.

 42. Stroll around the 4th avenue shops